Performance Nutrition Tips for Baseball Athletes

 In summary

 Increase your pro sports odds by: eating 3-5 balanced meals daily sleeping 7-9 hours nightly avoiding pre-workouts and eating carbs + protein before and after workouts.
 Train hard and train smart!
-Habits are hard to break but you need to change your routine in order to change your life.
+Habits are hard to break but you need to change your routine to change your life.

 Don’t forget to rest and prioritize recovery with 80-100 oz water daily and avoid soda supplements with a 3rd party tested creatine monohydrate (helps reduce injury risk, helps muscle maintenance, growth, and recovery).
 Stay away from drugs, alcohol, vaping, chewing tobacco, and negative influences.
 If athletes followed these tips they would be their best.